 - 3-4 tablespoons milk or half & half

 - To a sauce pan, add sugar and water.
 Dissolve sugar over medium low heat, stirring on and off until melted and color turns "tea" brown.
 Very carefully, add the boiling water, pouring it down the side of the pan.
 Syrup will foam up.
 Continue to cook, stirring until caramel is thinned and develops a golden caramel color.
 Set aside.

-- Butter and flour a 9x13 inch pan.
+- Heat oven to 350 degrees.
+Butter and flour a 9x13 inch pan.
 Set aside

 - Sift together flour, baking powder and salt.
 Add vanilla to milk and stir to blend.